-President Donald Trump has not officially endorsed raising the Social Security retirement age, but recent signals suggest the possibility may have been under review.
+President Donald Trump has not officially endorsed raising the Social Security retirement age, but recent signals suggested the possibility may have been under review.
 In September 2025, Social Security Commissioner Frank Bisignano said “everything’s being considered” when asked about potentially increasing the full retirement age, only to walk back his statement the next day.
-The mixed messages have left many wondering if changes to the retirement age could eventually become part of broader Social Security reform discussions.
+The mixed messages left many wondering if changes to the retirement age could eventually become part of broader Social Security reform discussions.

 What Is the Retirement Age?